Texas Tech University

 Sharps Disposal in the Residence Halls

 Residents needing containers for injectable medications must either use a sealable hard plastic or a medical grade Sharps container.
-When the container is full, please take the container to the Student Wellness Center for proper disposal.
+When the container is ¾ full, put the lid on, seal it with duct tape, and label it “sharps”.
+DO NOT RECYCLE.
+Put the plastic container in a trash bag and dispose of it in the dumpster.
+Sharps should NEVER be thrown loosely into the bathroom trash, toilet, or other public trash receptacles.
 Utilization of this process helps to reduce the danger of accidental sticks to University Student Housing staff and fellow residents.
-Do not dispose of needles or other sharp objects in the residence halls trash receptacles.
+More information regarding safe disposal of sharps can be found: Texas - Safe Needle Disposal

 Potential Violation: Violation of Published University Policies